andreafalzetti/andreafalzetti.github.io/_posts/2018-11-21-my-notes-from-dotcss-dotjs-2018.md

 Figures are clear, JavaScript is growing along side with the satisfaction level of the developers using it.

-Altough, we all know the effort needed to cope with the JavaScript fatigue, we have the advantage of having a huge ecosystem of open source projects and great tooling today to build our JavaScript applications.
+Although, we all know the effort needed to cope with the JavaScript fatigue, we have the advantage of having a huge ecosystem of open source projects and great tooling today to build our JavaScript applications.
 I suggest you to use the results of te _StateOfJs_ survey has a tool to help you decide what to learn, adopt or simply try for your next JavaScript project.

 Interested in the stats?
 Check out [2018.stateofjs.com](https://2018.stateofjs.com) 🚀